 Release where found if at all possible, finders can be very interested in having “their hedgehog” back in their garden.
 Release information is given here Give the finders some food and tell them to put it out with some water for the first few nights.
 Take the hog back in a clean sack of hay and tell the finders to leave the sack under some sort of cover in their garden until the hog no longer uses it.

 To release in the wild, when the hog cannot go back to the finder….
 Take it in a sack filled with hay to a good release site as near to where it was found as you can, look for somewhere away from main roads, with a natural source of water and plenty of cover to nest under, somewhere where there won’t be too much disturbance or agricultural activity and put the hog under some brambles or similar in its hay ball, without the sack, so you don’t have to come back the next day and collect the sack!
+I prefer to find an alternative garden near where they were found where food and water will be provided, I only rarely do wild releases now.

 Things change in winter!
 Hibernation is an amazing process and does affect the hogs quite markedly.
 You will notice changes in behaviour and droppings and of course eating habits!
 Sometimes it is hard to decide if the hog is thinking of hibernating or is not well !
 Droppings can have dark green plugs or be all green, but never pale and slimey, that is diarrhoea!
-If it does pale green slime warm up the hog and treat again with wormers and antibiotic (Norodine 24%).
+If it does pale green slime warm up the hog and treat again with wormers and antibiotic (Norodine/Diatrim 24%).

 A hibernating hedgehog is stone cold and in a tight tight ball and may huff at you if you disturb it.
-They will gradually eat less and less and sometimes will dig a lot trying to make a winter nest, so give them extra bedding, hay and a sack to make a nest in.
+They will gradually eat less and less and sometimes will dig a lot trying to make a winter nest, so give them extra bedding, hay and a paper sack to make a nest in.
 They can wake up at any time during hibernation, so always leave clean water and some dry food with them, and check every day to be sure they have not woken up and made a mess!
 They can lose 25% of their body weight during hibernation.
 But in care, if they drop below 500g I tend to warm them up to wake them up to get them eating again.

 There are some hedgehogs which cannot be released back into the wild because they are disabled in some way which would make their survival unlikely.
 ALWAYS check with a vet first before condemning any hog to life imprisonment.
 Only put hogs of one sex into each enclosed garden, it is not fair to let them breed with the problems they already have and mating and courtship might lead to injuries.

 Some who came in with head or back wounds are unable to roll up properly even when they are healed.
 This is not safe if faced with predators or during hibernation and so they are kept in care too.
-So any hog which cannot roll up properly is kept in care until it can, sometimes after a winter in an enclosed garden we find that they can roll up again and if so they are then released.
+So any hog which cannot roll up properly is kept in care until it can, sometimes after a winter we find that they can roll up again and if so they are then released.

 When checking out a new enclosed garden, interview the people very carefully!
 Make sure their motives in offering their garden are for the hogs’ benefit and not just to remove their slugs!
 Check all round the garden for hazards and escape routes.
 Hogs with 2 front legs can climb granite or other rough walls where they can get a foothold and fenced gardens are not safe unless the boards on the fence panels do not allow any foothold, there is a right and wrong way round!
 Even a blind hog has escaped from a walled garden with just one section of granite.